akamali/mitsubishi_heatpump_emulator/README.md

 This project emulates a Mitsubishi Heat Pump.
 I've built this mostly by analyzing the packets between MHK1 and my air handler, and also by studying libraries such as https://github.com/SwiCago/HeatPump.

+Goal of this project is to make it easier to develop libraries that talk to Mitsubishi heat pumps over the CN105 port.
+By using this library one program an ESP32/ESP8266 and connect it with this library without having to directly interact with the heat pump.
+In my case I was developing a library on ESP32 during Winter and I couldn't disconnect my heat pump to play around with it :-)

 In order to use you need a USB to TTL Serial adapter with FTDI, or any other means of making a serial connection.

 Find which port is used for the adapter (`COMn` on Windows, or a path to `/dev/ttyUSBn` on Linux), adjust the code to point to the right place: